MoeinT/AZ-104/README.md

 See [this documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-rule-overview?tabs=portal) for more details on Data Collection Rules.

 ### Log Analytics Queries
+Here's an overview of some of the most important queries using KQL within Log Analytics from the perspective of the AZ-104 exam.

 - This can be used for search for a keyword in the event table

 ```